 However, when skepticism turns to cynicism and deep distrust, research can become unproductive.
 Information cynics may feel powerless to identify reliable and useful sources.
-That is, while learning to question everything, they have begun to believe nothing-even highly-credible sources of information.
+That is, while

 "Without feeling empowered to sort fiction on the web, a lot of students are merely cynical and believe they can't trust anything" (Caulfield, qtd. in Young; emphasis added).